 Utilize the facilities in the INTOSAI Community Portal, like Communities of Practice, video conference etc. in relation to the Project work.

-Recommend to the Working Group Chair the dissolution of the project along with the reasons (e.g. project completion and/or delivery of expected product/s and outcome/s).
+Recommend to the WGITA Chair dissolution of a project along with the reasons (e.g. project completion and/or delivery of expected product and outcome).

-Members
+Member SAIs

-The members will have the responsibility to:
+The members are expected to:

-Participate as Project leaders or members;
+Participate as Project leaders or Project members;

 Support the development of projects by providing SAI audit reports, answering questionnaires, reviewing and commenting on documents;